-For mobile operation, a power cord plugs into the vehicle cigarette lighter.
+For mobile operation, an external antenna

+provides much greater range than the "rubber duck" as discussed in the following Mobile Equipment section.
+A power cord plugs into the vehicle cigarette lighter so that the battery remains charged, and a speaker-microphone adds convenience.
 In addition, commercially available "brick" amplifiers can be used to raise the output power level of the handheld radio to 50 W or more.
+Many hams initially go this route, but soon grow tired of frequently connecting and disconnecting all the accessories from the handheld and install a permanent mobile radio.